-Saguna baug is an agro tourism resort running since 91’ and we added 6 cottages along one of the many man made ponds.
-The challenge here was covid lockdowns.
+Saguna Baug is an agro-tourism resort running since 91’ and we added 6 cottages along one of the many man made ponds.
+The challenge here was COVID lockdowns.
 We tried shallow brick domes here for the first time.
-The north indian artisans we found are slowly wiping out.
-We decided to use them for this project to assist in spreading their skills.
+The north Indian artisans we found are slowly wiping out.
+We thus decided to use them for this project to assist in spreading their skills.
 We also invited our architect colleagues so they could see the work and probably use the artisans for their own projects.

 What are the future endeavours for the firm in terms of novel methodologies, upcoming construction techniques, newer research and initiatives taken that we should look forward to?